Skip to Content

 A Trust Beneficiary is a person or entity entitled to benefit from a trust.

-For example, if a Philadelphia resident executed an Irrevocable Trust naming his brother, also a Philadelphia resident, as Trustee with instructions to give ½ the income generated each year to a nephew and ½ to his church, the nephew and church would be the Beneficiaries of the Philadelphia situs Trust.
+For example, let’s say a Philadelphia resident executed an Irrevocable Trust.
+He names his brother, also a Philadelphia resident, as Trustee.
+The trust terms give ½ the annual income to a nephew and ½ to his church.
+The nephew and church are the Beneficiaries of the Philadelphia Situs Trust.

 What is a Trust Contingent Beneficiary?